-Every employer is required to give each employee a written statement of particulars of certain terms of their contract of employment no later than two months after the beginning of their employment.
-The written statement must:
+Every employer is required to give each employee / worker a written statement of particulars of certain terms of their employment.
+The majority of these particulars must be provided in a single document no later than the date their employment starts.
+The particulars include the following:

 - name the employer and employee;

-- specify the scale or rate of remuneration or method of calclating remuneration;
+- the scale or rate of remuneration or method of calculating remuneration;

-- specify the intervals at which remuneration is paid eg weekly, monthly;
+- the intervals at which remuneration is paid eg weekly, monthly;

-- specify the terms and conditions relating to hours of work, entitlement to holiday, incapacity due to sickness or injury, pensions, length of notice, job title, collective agreements;
+- the terms and conditions relating to hours of work, entitlement to holiday, incapacity due to sickness or injury, pensions, length of notice, job title; collective agreements;

-- provide certain information about applicable disciplinary and grievance procedures.
+- certain information about applicable disciplinary and grievance procedures.

 Any changes in the contractual terms or in other matters of which written particulars must be given must be the subject of a written statement given to the employee at the earliest opportunity and in any event no later than one month after the change.